Getting started at NAU

 - Pay the $175 housing rent confirmation payment.
 This payment applies toward your first month’s rent and confirms your intent to live in campus housing.

-- You will be notified of your room assignment in August, prior to your arrival at NAU.
+- You will be notified of your room assignment prior to your arrival at NAU.

 Meal plans: as part of the NAU Housing Application, you will have the opportunity to select a meal plan for campus dining.
 All first-year undergraduate students are required to enroll in a meal plan.
 Meal plans are optional for all exchange, transfer, dual-degree, and graduate students.